nurislam-ab/phaser3_game_js_capstone/README.md

 - Run npm install to run all of the dependencies into your local repository
 - Run the command 'run npm start' to start the game running into your local machine
 - open http://localhost:8080/ on your browser

+## Acknowledgments
+- Red background by Pxfuel
+- Castle illustration by BelleDeesse
+- Bird by StarGladeVintage
+- Dragon by Pinclipart
+- Zombie pumpkin by Pxfuel
+- Buttons sprites Nia Mi
+- Background sound by Epic Sounds
+- Bat animation video by Unknown author

 ## Authors